Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Yes.

-Quite comfortably, but not beating Nelly, mother fucking blood.
+Quite comfortably, but not beating Nellie.

 That's actually so cool.

-For the last chunk of the jail.
-Yeah, that probably helped.
 She had to walk the last four days.

-she had missed a connection, like to her ship and had to instead take a much slower boat,
+she had missed a connection, like, to her ship and had to instead take a much slower boat,

 which added a lot of time for it.
-There was one in drunk history, but it's also drunk history,

-so how much can you really take from it?
-But they kind of thought that maybe, or maybe it's been said somewhere
+But they kind of thought that maybe, or maybe it's been said somewhere and I just didn't read it,

-and I just didn't read it, but it was like, she gets to Hong Kong and the person there's
+but it was like she gets to Hong Kong and the person there's kind of a net.

-one and put it on a slow boat, which I'd like to believe just because that's fun.
+Which I'd like to believe just because that's fun.

-So yeah, so she comes back and much to Elizabeth
+So, yeah, so she comes back and much to Elizabeth Bisland's dismay, she arrives home famous as well.

-Oh no.
+Oh, no.

 She's like, fuck.

-began a four-city lecture tour,
+But unlike Nellie Bly, who promptly began a four-city lecture tour,

-And she never spoke publicly about the trip again after that first day.
+and she never spoke publicly about the trip

-So she gets back, she's like, okay, this is my trip, and then she doesn't talk about it
+So she gets back, she's like, okay, this is my trip

 She's like, I don't want the fame.

-Very similar to Boone last week.
+Very similar to Booney last week.

 Yeah, not wanting to talk about it.